Associate Professor and MPA Program Director · Seattle University

 She completed her BA in International Business in Ukraine, and earned her MPA and PhD in Public Finance and Public Affairs at Indiana University, Bloomington.
 Her expertise centers on tax policy — particularly equity in property tax assessments, state and local government reform, and K-12 school finance.

 Dr. Krupa has held a visiting scholar appointment at the Lincoln Institute of Land Policy Research and served as a data analyst on a charitable giving study by the Giving USA Foundation.
-Her formation was supported by Indiana University, the Lincoln Institute of Land Policy, the Open Society Institute, and the US Department of State.
+She regularly appears in local media interpreting fiscal and political developments in Ukraine.

 She aspires to make public finance and budgeting accessible, understandable, and genuinely useful for public sector professionals throughout the Puget Sound region.
-In addition to her academic work, she regularly appears in local media interpreting fiscal and political developments in Ukraine.

 A required MPA course covering financial management principles, budget execution, internal controls, and financial reporting for public and nonprofit organizations.

-Graduate · RequiredCovers the theory and practice of public budgeting — including budget cycles, formats, political dynamics, and equity considerations — within both government and nonprofit contexts.
+Graduate · RequiredCovers the theory and practice of public budgeting — including budget cycles, formats, political dynamics, and equity considerations — within government and nonprofit contexts.

 UndergraduateIntegrative seminar in which MPA students design and execute original applied research projects addressing real policy problems for public sector clients in the Puget Sound region.